Dwarf Dill

 - Dill is sometimes called Fernleaf.

-- This annual herb is matures in 70 days.
-It has dark, blue-green leaves that look like carrot leaves.
+- This annual herb matures in 70 days.
+It has dark blue-green leaves that resemble carrot leaves.

-- This is the herb most people think of when they flavor pickles.
-The narrow stems are dried and retain a lot of their taste.
+- Dill is the herb most people think of when flavoring pickles.
+The narrow stems can be dried and retain much of their taste.

-- Once they reach 1 inch in height (2 cm) thin out the weaker seedlings, leaving the rest 4 inches apart (10 cm).
+- Once they reach 1 inch in height (2.5 cm), thin out the weaker seedlings, leaving the rest 4 inches apart (10 cm).

-- Dill is fragile and will not transplant well so put in more than you need because you will not be able to keep what you thin out.
+- Dill is fragile and does not transplant well, so sow more than you need because you will not be able to keep what you thin out.

 planting